theopn/leetcode/README.md

     - Key point 2: the center node is either `edges[n][0]` or `edges[n][1]`
     - Compare `edges[0][0]` with `edges[1][0]` and `edges[1][1]`.
 If it matches either of them, it is the center
     - Otherwise, `edges[0][1]` is the center node
+- **1514.
+Path with Maximum Probability** (Medium, was August 27th Daily Q then Leetcode changed it to 2024-08-31 Daily Q and substituted Two Sum for the 27th??):
+    - Use the standard Dijkstra template with the following changes
+    1. Initialize `dist` array with `0.0` instead of infinity
+    2. Instead of min-heap, use max-heap priority queue
+    3. Push `1.0` as a key for the starting node
+    4. When `dist[node]` is 0.0 or 1.0, do not use that for the calculation of the `candidate` (which actually is the probability, and multiplying 0.0 or 1.0 would not go very well).
+Let the `candidate`be just the `weight` of the `node` and `v`
+    5. Otherwise, set the candidate to the product of `dist[node]` and the `weight` between the `node` and `v`, and if that is GREATER than `dist[v]`. update the distance array accordingly and push it to the queue.
+    6. Return `dist[end_node]`

 ### Shortest Path